Claire-Fisher/colour-theory-ms1/README.md

 - The site is fully responsive and functional on all screen sizes down to 320px.
 - The site considers different user's sensory perceptions and reduces screen glare by softening white backgrounds, with black text, to a light grey instead.
-- The site uses semantic elements to assist screenreader users to navigate and access information.
+- The site uses semantic elements to assist screen reader users to navigate and access information.
-- The site includes text on all colour occurances to indicate to colour blind users which colour the information is referring to.
+- The site includes text on all colour occurrances to indicate to colour blind users which colour the information is referring to.

 ### Logo